What are common prompt engineering mistakes?

 ✅ Efficient:

-Concise instructions, relevant context only, clear examples
+Concise instructions, only relevant context, clear examples

 Prompt Quality Diagnostic Checklist